 The Caretakers (Los Cuidadores)

-The City of West Hollywood through its Arts and Cultural Affairs Commission presents The Caretakers (Los Cuidadores), a new art installation of painted workers installed as a series of figurative murals in West Hollywood Park by Ramiro Gomez, a local artist who lives and works in West Hollywood.
+The City of West Hollywood through WeHo Arts presents The Caretakers (Los Cuidadores), a site-specific art installation of painted workers installed as a series of figurative murals in West Hollywood Park by Ramiro Gomez, a local artist who lives and works in West Hollywood.

 Ramiro Gomez is known for making visible the “invisible” workforce of westside communities by installing life-size cardboard cutouts of nannies, gardeners, valet workers and housekeepers in and around West Hollywood, Beverly Hills and other westside locations.
 Three of the figures in The Caretakers (Los Cuidadores) are based on real-life nannies named Daisy, Elsa, and Lucy who Ramiro has met while working as a nanny himself.
 The fourth male character in the composition is based on several gardeners he has seen working in West Hollywood Park or at the Pacific Design Center across the street from the park.
 All four of the characters highlight the loving efforts to maintain gardens and raise children in the City.